owntech-foundation/Core/docs/spin_dataAPI.md

 After the Data API has been started, it becomes possible to get data obtained from the enabled pins.
 Depending on the trigger source (see [detailed section below](#triggering-the-acquisition)), you'll have to trigger the acquisition then read the value, or directly read the value.

-If software-trigged is used for an ADC (default configuration), the acquisition must first be triggered, then the value read.
-If the acquisition is configured to be periodic for ann ADC, directly read the value.
+If software-triggered is used for an ADC (default configuration), the acquisition must first be triggered, then the value read.
+If the acquisition is configured to be periodic for an ADC, directly read the value.

 !!! note
-    === "Sofware-triggered acquisition"
+    === "Software-triggered acquisition"
         ```
         spin.data.triggerAcquisition(ADC_2); // Trigger acquisitions of all pins linked to ADC 2
         spin.data.getLatestValue(35); // Get value read on pin 35